List of Death in Paradise characters: Catherine Bordey

 Camille's French mother and owner of a bar where the police team often chat about the case over a drink.
 She makes a particularly good cup of tea, according to DI Richard Poole, although generally their relationship with each other is strained because of his prejudice toward the French.
 She raised Camille as a single mother and is therefore very close to her.
-She does not react badly when Camille confirms she is thinking of leaving, in fact, she supports Camille and respects her choices, urging her to do whatever makes her happy.
+She does not react badly when Camille confirms she is thinking of leaving; in fact, she supports Camille and respects her choices, urging her to do whatever makes her happy.
 When Camille leaves, she has a spare room and lets the homeless JP stay in it when Goodman finds out he has nowhere to live and is sleeping in the police cells.
-In Series 5 Episode 5, JP tells Catherine that he is in love with his high school crush, Rosey Fabrice, but was told not to admit this by Dwayne.
+In Series 5 Episode 5, JP tells Catherine that he is in love with his high school crush, Rosey Fabrice, but was told by Dwayne not to admit this.
 This angers Catherine, who confronts Dwayne to encourage JP to be open with Rosey.

 Following the resignation of Mayor Joseph Richards in a scandal at the end of Series 6, Episode 1, Catherine decides to stand as a candidate in the mayoral election to replace him.
 She is elected in Series 6, Episode 8 after one of the other candidates is murdered due to an old vendetta and the other is convinced to stand down from the election by the police team after they discover his hypocritical actions.
 During the investigation, it is strongly implied that the killers attempted to frame Catherine for the murder, but this part of the plan fails as none of the team is able to believe that Catherine would commit murder.

 In Series 10, Episodes 5–6, Catherine is assaulted by an attacker owing to her links to an ongoing case, which causes her to be admitted to hospital with a serious head trauma.
 Her daughter Camille returns to the island to visit her and help solve the case.
 Catherine's condition worsens after a bleed in her brain is discovered and she subsequently requires surgery to prevent her from dying.
 Despite Camille fearing the worst, Catherine makes a full recovery and she and Camille decide to go away for a few weeks together to make up for Camille not visiting her since she left the island.

 In Series 12, Episode 8, it is revealed that Catherine is going to be a grandmother, as Camille and her boyfriend are expecting a baby.